-Since 2008 Bid Solutions has provided the definitive salary data for the UK Bid and Proposal Management profession.
+Bid Solutions provides the definitive salary benchmarking data for the UK Bid and Proposal profession.

 Our unrivalled network has allowed us to gather the most comprehensive and accurate salary benchmarking data available.
-By tailoring our surveys to get to the heart of what drives candidate behaviour, we have helped our clients and candidates make informed decisions about their recruitment strategies and careers.
+By tailoring our surveys to get to the heart of what drives candidate behaviour, we help our clients and candidates make informed decisions about their recruitment strategies and careers.

 Average Salary - All roles

 The average industry salary across all permanent full-time roles is £51,816.
 This represents an 8% increase since 2015 (£48,088).

 Average Salary - Women

 The average salary for women is £47,211 (9.5% increase from 2015 (£43,099)).

 For men, the average is £57,321 (7.5% increase from 2015 (£53,339)).
 Across all those surveyed, men on average earn 21.5% more than women (the difference was 23.8% in 2015).